A&W Drive-In Memories

-Back in 1951, my dad, Ray Dougherty, cleared some land off of Mountain View Drive, not far from Merrill Field.
-The area he cleared became a very important place in Anchorage history.
+Back in 1951, my dad, Ray Dougherty, cleared some land off Mountain View Drive, not far from Merrill Field.
+The area he cleared became a significant place in Anchorage history.

 In 1951, Leon and Lois Brown and Burt Johnson built Anchorage's first A&W Drive-In.

-As you can see by the picture above, it featured two drive-in windows where you could order your choice of burgers, a bar-b-que sandwich, fries and that delicious A&W Root Beer.
+As you can see by the picture above, it featured two drive-in windows where you could order your choice of burgers, a barbecue sandwich, fries and that delicious A&W Root Beer.

 But there was something else at the A&W Drive-In that became an Anchorage legend.

-Their names were Timbo and Princess and they were lions.
+Their names were Timbo and Princess, and they were lions.
 What were lions doing in Anchorage, Alaska?
 Well, visitors to the A&W Drive-In could order their tasty treats, then park their car in front of the viewing trailer that housed the big cats.
-You could just sit there and marvel at these amazing wonders of nature as you nibbled on your french fries.
+You could just sit there and marvel at these remarkable wonders of nature as you nibbled on your french fries.

 Mary of Anchorage Memories recounts her A&W Drive-In memories -

 Our lunchtime destination was A&W Drive-In where we always ordered the same thing.
-A bold tasting bar-b-que sandwich, warm french fries and a cold, smooth tasting A&W Root Beer.
+A bold tasting barbecue sandwich, warm french fries and a cold, smooth tasting A&W Root Beer.

 Later, my future husband Mike and I would go to A&W on dates.
 After we were married and had our children, Nikki and Chris, we would take them to A&W for lunch.
 They especially loved the Root Beer and watching the lions.”

-As you have just read, like many who either have or still call Anchorage home, the first A&W Drive-In restaurant in Anchorage, holds a lot of fond memories.
+As you have just read, like many who either have or still call Anchorage home, the first A&W Drive-In restaurant in Anchorage, holds countless fond memories.

 !n 1959, Leon Brown started a salvage business that became Brown's Electric.